 Some elements of multigrid and multilevel solvers have been used for preconditioning VarDA problems.
 In \cite{debreu_multigrid_2016}, a multigrid V-cycle is applied as a preconditioner for $A^{(k)}$ at each outer iteration.
 A multilevel limited memory approximation to the inverse of $A^{(k)}$ (based on eigenvalue decompositions obtained from several coarser grid levels) has also been used as a second-level preconditioner \cite{brown_multilevel_2016}.
 When used in conjunction with a local Hessian decomposition, this can result in savings of both computational time and memory compared to the standard spectral LMP preconditioner (\ref{eq:spectralLMP}).

-For both the primal and dual formulations, the LMP formula can be generalized to Hessian matrices that are symmetric with respect to a non-standard inner product~\cite{gratton_gurol_toint_2013, gurol_phdthesis_2013}.
-Second-level preconditioning is also used in~\cite{Egbert1997,souopgui_comparison_2017}, where the importance of using different inner products is emphasized.
-Symmetry with respect to the inner product needs to be maintained throughout the outer iterations.
+For the dual formulation, the LMP can be constructed to be symmetric with respect to the $GBG^T$-inner product~\cite{gurol_phdthesis_2013}, consistent with the inner product used in RPCG~\cite{gratton_gurol_toint_2013}.
+Second-level preconditioning is also used in~\cite{Egbert1997,souopgui_comparison_2017}, where the importance of employing different inner products is emphasized.
+Symmetry with respect to the inner product must be maintained throughout the outer iterations when using PCG or its Lanczos equivalent.
 In the dual formulation, when the LMP is constructed using the Ritz pairs obtained from the previous outer loop, symmetry is not necessarily preserved.
 A strategy proposed in~\cite{gratton_gurol_toint_2013} ensures global convergence through a trust-region approach.
-Alternatively,~\cite{scotto_phdthesis_2022} uses randomized algorithms based on a non-standard inner product that inherently preserves symmetry.
+Alternatively,~\cite{scotto_phdthesis_2022} uses randomized algorithms based on an inner product that inherently preserves symmetry.